mdppml/ppAURORA/README.md

 # ppAURORA

 ppAURORA aims to compute the area under curve (AUC).
-In this study, we use ppAURORA to compute the AUC of the receiver operating characteristic (ROC) curve (AUROC) and precision-recall (PR) curve (AUPR). ppAURORA bases on a 3-party computation framework, called CECILIA, which offers a variety of building blocks to facilitate more complex algorithms in a privacy preserving manner.
-Both are implemented in C++.
+In this study, we use ppAURORA to compute the AUC of the receiver operating characteristic (ROC) curve (AUROC) and precision-recall (PR) curve (AUPR). ppAURORA is based on a 3-party computation framework, called CECILIA, which offers a variety of building blocks to facilitate more complex algorithms in a privacy preserving manner.
+The project is implemented in C++.

 ## Installation

 No installation is required.

 ## Compiling

+We strongly recommend using cmake to compile the project.
+To manually compile the project, the followings should help.

 ### Helper